Aider-AI/aider/docs/unified-diffs.md

 @@ ... @@
  def main(args):
      # show a greeting
 -    print("Hello!")
 +    print("Goodbye!")
      return
 ```

-Means we want to search the original source file for all the
+Means we want to search the file for all the
 *space* ` ` and *minus* `-` lines from the hunk:

 ```python
 def main(args):
     # show a greeting
     print("Hello!")
     return
 ```